AbinavKumar/MLStockPortfolio/README.md

 I highly reccomend you do not use this project as a basis for investing.
 This project does not aim to create a optimal trading strategy, but rather to demonstrate the feasibility of supplementing investment strategies with machine learning methodologies.

 ## Executive Summary
 The purpose of this project is to explore the promise of machine learning algorithms in combination with financial theory to obtain a optimal portfolio.
 I do this by tuning and training 3 supervised machine learning models on historical stock price data and fundamental data in order to forecast 1-year-ahead and 2-year-ahead returns.
 I found that the Random Forest Regressor performs best of the three algorithms in constructing an optimal portfolio.
-You can find a full written report in this repo.
+You can find a full written report in this repo [here](https://github.com/AbinavKumar/MLStockPortfolio/tree/master/Data).

 ## Outline
 1. Data Set Description